rgmelvin/solana-email/docs/DEVELOPER_GUIDE.md

 ## Future Roadmap

+- **Enhanced Email Functionality**:
+Integrate off-chain storage (e.g., Arweave) for email content.

+- **Encryption**:
+Implement end-to-end encryption for secure email communication.

+- **Advance Spam Filtering & Token Rewards**:
+Develop token-based incentives and customizable spam filters.

+- **UI Integration**:
+Build a web-based interface for composing, sending, and receiving emails.

+- **Additional Profile Information**:
+Expand the `UserProfile` struct to include full name, recovery options, and avatar pointers (with off-chain storage as needed).

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---

 ## Conclusion

+This documentation outlines the architecture, API, testing, security, and CI/CD practices for the Solana Email Identity Service.
+Following these guidelines will help ensure that project is built to professional standards, is secure, throughly tested, and easily maintained.
+As the project evolves, update this document to reflect new features, changes, and improvements.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---